 Again, your thinking changed from using MailChimp to GetResponse, right?

 Is MailChimp really that bad?
 Not so!

-MailChimp is really good for the beginners who want to start building their email list from day 1.
-The reason is it’s easier to create newsletters, their design is intuitive and more importantly they don’t charge you anything until you get your first 2000 subscribers.
+MailChimp is really good for beginners who want to start building their email list from day 1.
+The reason is it’s easier to create newsletters, their design is intuitive and more importantly, they don’t charge you anything until you get your first 2000 subscribers.